We talked to the trend experts to find out which kitchen trends will be big in 2021.

-Often overlooked as purely an ‘accent’ colour, black walls, cabinetry and work surfaces are having something of a moment.
-Black becomes livable, luxe and inviting, with textured woods adding rustic, homely charm.
+Often overlooked as purely an 'accent' color, black walls, cabinetry and work surfaces are having something of a moment.
+Black becomes liveable, luxe and inviting, with textured woods adding rustic, homely charm.

-Throw the rulebook out of the window in favour of unexpected paint-colour pairings.
-Kitchens are rife with colour opportunities, from appliances and flooring, to window treatments and cabinets.
+Throw the rulebook out of the window in favor of unexpected paint-color pairings.
+Kitchens are rife with color opportunities, from appliances and flooring, to window treatments and cabinets.

-Mark Wilkinson, founder of Mark Wilkinson Furniture, believes that the colours we choose automatically are naturally influenced by current fashions.
-‘The colour in a kitchen – be it on walls or fittings – should last for at least five years, minimum, so try to look beyond immediate trends and choose a colour that will keep you feeling good long term,’ he advises.
+Mark Wilkinson, founder of Mark Wilkinson Furniture, believes that the colors we choose automatically are naturally influenced by current fashions.
+'The color in a kitchen – be it on walls or fittings – should last for at least five years, minimum, so try to look beyond immediate trends and choose a color that will keep you feeling good long term,' he advises.

 With the move towards larger kitchens, in open plan spaces, the kitchen island has become an essential kitchen feature.
 A pair of island units has become the last work in luxury, an expansive addition for when space is no object.